taftsanders/aws_rhui_package_validator/README.md

 get_repos.py - combine all certs
 get_repos.py - grep all repo names
 get_repos.py - grep all mirror list urls
- -- replace 'mirror' with repos get_repos.py -- sort and combine unique
+Needed? -- replace 'mirror' with repos
- -- make short list, long list, full list, etc
+ - would cut down on run time to sed all instances of REGION with the region name
-- make a cert chain of all certs and keys?
-Will this work?
-- make main file to call all repos for all/unique region
+ - wouldn't validate that mirrorlist url provides a repo url get_repos.py - sort and combine unique get_repos.py - make a cert chain of all certs and keys? get_links.py - make main file to call all repos for all/unique region
 ```